ozone-his/ozone/README.md

   <type>zip</type>
 </dependency>
 ```
-and then _augments_ OpenMRS 3 with all components that make Ozone FOSS an fully integrated health information system.
+and then _augments_ OpenMRS 3 with all components that make Ozone FOSS a fully integrated health information system.

 Building it fetches and brings in one place all Ozone's artifacts, simply run:
 ```